 Naturopathic doctors are experiencing greater recognition as health care practitioners and as experts in the field of natural and preventive medicine.
 They provide leadership in natural medical research and are enjoy increasing politically activity at the federal, provincial and territorial levels.
 Positions for naturopathic doctors are opening up in hospitals, multi-disciplinary clinics and specialized health centres across Canada.

-In Canada there are five provinces that have naturopathic regulations: British Columbia, Alberta, Saskatchewan, Manitoba and Ontario.
+In Canada there are five provinces and one territory that have naturopathic regulations: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Northwest Territory.
 The Naturopathic Doctors Act of 2008 grants title protection for naturopathic doctors in the province of Nova Scotia.
 Almost of the other provinces and territories in which there are naturopathic doctors are also in the process of seeking regulation.